List of Long March launches: Anomalies and failures

-A partial failure is a launch that reaches orbit, but at least one payload was not deployed into the correct orbit without damage.
+A partial failure is a launch that reaches orbit, but at least one payload was not deployed into the correct orbit or suffered damage.
 After a partial failure, a satellite may operate at reduced functionality or with a reduced lifetime.
 A common type of partial failure occurs when a satellite is deployed into a lower than intended orbit.
 The satellite can maneuver with its own propulsion system to reach the correct orbit, but this reduces the fuel available for station-keeping and shortens its operational life.